dleahy27/macparticles/examples/gluex/README.md

 Furthermore, this program requires access to the gluex container to run the HDDM converters and/or Setup.py.
 ## Future Plans // Issues
 - How to read in total number of events in a HDDM file.
 Needed for progress bar in Hddm_sToRoot.py
-- Generalise core to accept RAD data too
+- Test on another reaction
+- Update Hddm_rToRoot.py to read in non particle gun files